pennions/JET/README.md

 &nbsp;
 ## 6.4.
 Partials

-Partials are uncompiled or precompile templates as a string in your viewmodel.
+Partials are uncompiled or precompiled templates as a string in your viewmodel.
 &nbsp;
 JSON model: